devrandom/btc-papers/lightning-security.md

 * The commitment transaction is not published unless something goes wrong

 Closing:
-* A closing transaction is published
+* A closing transaction is published.
+The destinations are specified in the closing message.

 # Keys